rikas/portuguese_validators/README.md

 ## Usage

-You will have to include `PortugueseValidators` and then just add the validators to your model:
+Just add the custom validators to your models and you're ready to go!

 ```ruby
 class MyModel < ActiveRecord::Base